jagregory/abrash-zen-of-asm/src/chapter-07.md

     loop  SumLoop  ;count off this 64 Kb block
 ```

 Compare the code within the inner loop above to that in the inner loop of the previous version of this example — the difference is striking.
-This inner loop is every bit as tight as that of the code for handling blocks 64 Kb-and-less in size; in fact, it's slightly *tighter*, as `jnz` is faster than `loop`.
+This inner loop is every bit as tight as that of the code for handling blocks 64 Kb-and-less in size; in fact, it's slightly *tighter*, as `jnz`{.nasm} is faster than `loop`{.nasm}.
 Consequently, there shouldn't be much difference in performance between the last example and the 64 Kb and less version.
 Nonetheless, a basic rule of the Zen of assembler is that we should check our assumptions, so let's toss the three approaches to summing arrays into the Zen timer and see what comes out.

 [Listing 7-1](#L701) measures the time required to calculate the 16-bit sum of a 64 Kb block without worrying about segments.
 This code runs in 619 ms, or 9.4 us per byte summed.
 (Note that [Listings 7-1](#L701) through [7-3](#L703) must be timed with the long-period Zen timer — via LZTIME.BAT — since they take more than 54 ms to run.)